 Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper.

-Bake one sheet at a time (or use two racks and rotate halfway through) 24 to 26 minutes till edges are lightly browned and the logs feel firm.
-Cool for 15 minutes.
-Cut the logs into approximately 2 inch slices.
-Let cool completely on wire racks.
+Bake one sheet at a time (or use two racks and rotate halfway through) 24 to 26 minutes (I bake them for 30 in my current oven) till edges are lightly browned and the logs feel firm.
+There should also be plenty of small cracks across the top.

 Notes

 If you use more dried fruit and nuts and use a strong flour like King Arthur you can get away with 280 grams, but if you use a softer flour and don't load the cookies with fruit nuts you may want to go with 300 grams.
-For baking, I usually bake one sheet at a time, but if you want to bake two sheets, use the lower and middle racks and switch racks halfway through.